 Any student, 14 and over, can apply to be a volunteer, with permission from a parent and a recommendation from school administration.
 There are scholarship opportunities for students who complete a minimum of 100 hours of volunteer service by their senior year in high school.
 The program is year-round, which is not common in most hospitals.

 There are over 200 working volunteers at any given time.

 Volunteer at the Gift shop

-Miami Valley Hospital (MVH) has two gift shops staffed by volunteers.
-One is in the main hospital and a smaller one is located in the Berry Center.
+Miami Valley Hospital (MVH) has a gift shop staffed by volunteers that is located in the main hospital.
 The proceeds benefit programs for patients, staff and families of Miami Valley Hospital.
 The gift shop strives to be a convenient service for hospital staff, patients, and families.
 Quality is important to all customers and the gift shop is run like any successful business.
 This is evident in the customer comments about the freshness and quality of flowers from the gift shop that volunteers deliver to patients.

-The gift shop does special sales and special events around seasonal themes, like Secretary's Day, Valentine's Day, or when OSU plays Michigan.
+The gift shop does special sales and special events around seasonal themes, such as Secretary's Day, Valentine's Day, special flower sales, or when OSU plays Michigan.
 Special items are stocked for sale around these days.
-Sometimes hours are extended for these events and third shift employees are appreciative to have the gift shop open late.
+Hours are extended for these events and third shift employees are appreciative to have the gift shop open late.

 The gift shop does no promotion outside of the hospital.
 Email reminders of events and sales are sent to management forums to alert employees.
 The gift shop is open to the public and welcomes business from outside the hospital.
 As a convenience, it takes credit card orders over the phone.
 This allows speedy delivery of the freshest flowers to hospital patients.